coreruleset/documentation/content/deployment/install_engine.md

       - "80:80"
 ```

-That's all that needs to be done.
-Simply starting the container described in the configuration above will provide the protection of the latest stable CRS release in front of a given backend server or service.
-[Many additional variables](https://github.com/coreruleset/modsecurity-crs-docker "Link to the full CRS Docker documentation on GitHub.") can be used to configure the container image and its behavior, so it is recommended to read the full documentation for best results.
+When the container described in the configuration above is started it will provide the protection of the latest stable CRS release, acting as a reverse proxy in front of a given backend server or service.
+[Many additional variables](https://github.com/coreruleset/modsecurity-crs-docker "Link to the full CRS Docker documentation on GitHub.") can be used to configure and customise the container image and its behavior.
+It is recommended to read the full documentation for best results.

 ## Option 2: Install a Compatible Engine